Sarah Ferguson: Jeffrey Epstein ties

 In March 2011, it was reported that Jeffrey Epstein, a convicted sex offender, had helped Ferguson avoid bankruptcy by paying £15,000 to an employee to whom she owed money.
 The payments were reportedly made after intervention from Andrew, who had a close friendship with Epstein for which he came under scrutiny in 2019.
-She later admitted getting money from Epstein and called it a "gigantic error".
+On 7 March 2011, she admitted getting money from Epstein and called it a "gigantic error of judgment".
 In the summer of 2011, Finding Sarah aired on the OWN network.
-One episode of the U.S.-filmed reality series depicted Ferguson meeting with Suze Orman, the internationally known financial advisor, receiving from Orman a strict lecture and practical advice on how to resolve her financial issues.
+One episode of the US-filmed reality series depicted Ferguson meeting with Suze Orman, the internationally known financial advisor, receiving from Orman a strict lecture and practical advice on how to resolve her financial issues.
 Juan Alessi, a staff member at Epstein's Florida residence for 12 years, said in an unsealed deposition that he believed Ferguson visited "only once and for a short time".

 In September 2025, newspapers published emails showing that Ferguson had contacted Epstein in April 2011, despite her public statement in March 2011 that she had severed all ties with him.
 In the email, she wrote that Epstein was a "steadfast, generous and supreme friend" and said she must "humbly apologise" for her earlier remarks.
 According to her spokesperson, the apology followed what was described as a "Hannibal Lecter-style" phone call in which Epstein threatened to "destroy" her.
-Following renewed scrutiny prompted by the email's publication, seven charities, of which Ferguson was patron or ambassador, including the Teenage Cancer Trust, Julia's House, Prevent Breast Cancer, the Natasha Allergy Research Foundation, the Children's Literacy Charity, British Heart Foundation, and the National Foundation for Retired Service Animals, individually announced or confirmed that they had ended their association with her.
+Following renewed scrutiny prompted by the email's publication, seven charities, of which Ferguson was patron or ambassador (namely the Teenage Cancer Trust, Julia's House, Prevent Breast Cancer, the Natasha Allergy Research Foundation, the Children's Literacy Charity, British Heart Foundation, and the National Foundation for Retired Service Animals), individually announced or confirmed that they had ended their association with her.

-In October 2025, The Mail on Sunday reported on leaked emails between Epstein and his lawyer in 2011 suggesting that Ferguson celebrated Epstein's release from jail in 2009 by visiting him in New York where she took her young daughters with her.
-A representative for Ferguson stated that neither she nor her daughters had any recollections of such a visit.
-Another email sent by Ferguson in January 2010 reportedly showed she was seeking more than the £15,000 she had previously admitted to taking, as she had asked for "50 or 100,000 US dollars to help get through the small bills that are pushing me over".
+In October 2025, The Mail on Sunday reported on leaked emails between Epstein and his lawyer in 2011 suggesting that Ferguson had celebrated Epstein's release from jail in 2009 by visiting him in New York, where she had taken her young daughters with her.
+A representative for Ferguson stated that neither she nor her daughters had any recollection of such a visit.
+However, email exchanges between Epstein and his assistant in July 2009 showed that the latter had bought "British Airways" flights for "the Duchess", totalling "for all tickets: $14,080.10", with another email detailing out a lunch meeting at Epstein's mansion in the same month to which Ferguson intended to be accompanied by her daughters.
+Another email sent by Ferguson in January 2010 reportedly showed that she was seeking more than the £15,000 she had previously admitted to taking, as she had asked for "50 or 100,000 US dollars to help get through the small bills that are pushing me over".
 An email sent by Epstein to a friend after Ferguson had publicly distanced herself from him in March 2011 implied that Epstein had bankrolled her for over 15 years.